vultuk/claude-code-web/README.md

 ## License

-MIT
+MIT — see the [LICENSE](LICENSE) file.

 ## Contributing

 Contributions welcome!
-Please read the contributing guidelines and submit pull requests to the main repository.
+See [CONTRIBUTING](CONTRIBUTING.md) for guidelines on development, testing, and pull requests.

 ## Support